-8.3.
+7.2.
 Creating and using components in a programatic way

-Along this short user guide, we will show how to use concretely the features described previously: how to create primitive and composite components, how to assemble them using Fractal/GCM API and Fractal API files, how to interoperate with components, and then how to describe the deployment of components using deployment descriptor file.
+Along this short user guide, we will show: how to create primitive and composite components, how to assemble them using Fractal/ GCM API and Fractal API files, how to interoperate with components, and then how to describe the deployment of components using deployment descriptor file.